MajestikButter/Scoreboard-Expansion/packs/BP/docs/criteria.md

 ### `totalKillCount`

-> Increments when a player kills any entity besides another player.
+> Increments when a player kills any entity or player.

 &nbsp;